 So what is the solution?
 Feed your dogs and cats what are natural to their species: raw meat and bones.
 Yes, raw.
 Raw bones are good for your dog, cooked are not.
 For a dog, feed him equal parts bone and meat and about 2-3% of their total body weight per day.
 A good whole food supplement helps to get them back on their way to optimal health also.
 Use natural remedies such as essential oils, herbs, homeopathy, in place of pharmaceuticals and prevention medicines, and stop the vaccines.
 If you do, we’re sure; your pets will be on the road to thrive and not trying to just survive.

-Note: Before switching your pet to a raw meat and bone diet, especially if if your pet is not in good health or is a senior animal, please set up a consultation with me or seek the advice of a veterinary naturopath, holistic veterinarian or a qualified natural pet health care consultant.
+Note: Before switching your pet to a raw meat and bone diet, especially if if your pet is not in good health or is a senior animal, please set up a consultation with me or check out my audio course, DOGgone Wellness to guide you.

 About the author: